espnet/espnet/egs2/chime8_task1/HELP.md

 You could try changing parameters as `gss_max_batch_dur` and in local/run_gss.sh `context-duration` (this latter could degrade results however).
 See `local/run_gss.sh` for more info.
 Also it could be that your GPUs are set in shared mode and all jobs are placed in the same GPU.
 You need to set them in exclusive mode.
-9. Much worse WER than baseline and you are using `run.pl`.
-Check the GSS results, GSS currently does not work well if you use multi-gpu inference and your GPUs are in shared mode.
-You need to run `set nvidia-smi -c 3`.
+9. **Much worse WER than baseline** and you are using `run.pl`. **Check the GSS results and logs it is likely that enhancement failed**.
-10. `Kaldi export of Recordings with multiple audio sources is currently not supported.` you have to install lhotse from the latest unreleased version using `pip install git+https://github.com/lhotse-speech/lhotse`.
+**GSS currently does not work well if you use multi-gpu inference and your GPUs are in shared mode**.
+You need to run `set nvidia-smi -c 3` for each GPU.

 ## Number of Utterances for Each Dataset in this Recipe
 ### Training Set